jediD83/jedid83/README.md

 ## Hello everyone
 <!--I'm just a guy trying to be an open source team player, primary in Python-related fields.-->

-I'm just a guy trying to build an app and see if anyone want to use it.
+I'm just a guy trying to build an app and see if anyone experience the same problems I've encountered.

 [EaseHeading](https://easeheading.com/) help users pin a section of a webpage to return to them later.
 It is like a bookmark but for the subheading.